auth0/docs/articles/server-platforms/asp-classic/01-login.md

 For parsing JSON response, we'll download [json2.js](http://cdnjs.cloudflare.com/ajax/libs/json2/20130526/json2.js) and put it in project directory.

-We need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
+We need to add the handler for the Auth0 callback so that we can authenticate the user and get their information.
 For that, we'll create the `callback.asp` file.

 It will implement the basic OAuth 2 flow: